-My second novel The Man in the Street can now be bought online and ordered from all good bookshops.
-My debut novel White Linen is also available.
+My third novel Coming Down can now be bought online and ordered from all good bookshops.
+My first two novels The Man in the Street and White Linen are also available.

 A must read!
 This is a really enjoyable and gripping read.
 The two intertwined stories of the 1930s and 1990s come together brilliantly at the end.
 It’s wonderfully written, with humour and drama.
 But what struck me most, apart from the spot on characterisation and clever plot line, was how shockingly familiar it sounded to current right-wing populism.